alistairjcbrown/leagueofcomicgeeks/README.md

 # leagueofcomicgeeks

 Unofficial Node.js library for interacting with [League of Comic Geeks](http://leagueofcomicgeeks.com/).
 This provides an API for any system wishing to interact with an account on League of Comic Geeks and supports authentication and all lists.
-It has has a comprehensive integration test setup to detect when the site has made breaking changes.
+It has a comprehensive integration test setup to detect when the site makes breaking changes.
 Please create an issue or (better yet) a pull request if you see a problem or need additional features!

+---

 ## Resources